jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

-> Orrrrrr... this is another instance of instinctual behaviour from previous lives.
-Mio is known to be fast and agile, but in flashbacks of her previous lives with Noah, she's seen tripping and falling before succumbing to her death.
+> This is the first of several incidents in which Mio stumbles or is unnaturally clumsy, and later it's suggested to be related to her advanced age.
+But it's hard to tell whether it's a physiological problem, or a result of anxiety.

 ----